Last updated on May 30th, 2023

 If setting up a new blog, there’s plenty you’ll want to make sure is in order before its launch.
 But what should you do just before launching your blog?
-Below are some of the important things to do first, based on my own experience and from online advice.
+Below is a checklist some of the important things to do before a blog launch, based on my own experience and from online advice.

 Note I assume you’ve already done the basics of setting up a blog: finding a host, choosing a domain name/blog name, picking a blog niche, setting up SSL and site analytics, etc.

 A very basic tip, I suppose, but you should check for any spelling or grammar mistakes before going live.

 See how your blog looks in multiple browsers

 If you’re setting up a self-hosted blog (versus using Medium, Tumblr, etc.), you might want to check how your site looks in Chrome (or another Chromium-based browser like Edge), Firefox, and (if you have iOS/Apple devices) Safari.
 You should also check to see how your blog looks on mobile devices.